 Geologists thought the crater would only burn for a few weeks; it has now been burning non-stop since 1971.

-The Turkmen government thought for a long time that Darvaza Gas Crater gave Turkmenistan a bad name and reputation abroad.
+The Turkmenistan government thought for a long time that Darvaza Gas Crater gave the country a bad name and reputation abroad.
 Because of this, there had been serious talks about closing the crater completely.

-To help campers who visit the area a few traditional yurts have been built.
+To help campers who visit the area, a few traditional yurts have been built.
 There are also flushable western-style toilets.

-What is the site like today?
+What is the Site Like Today?

 This limits the crater’s gas and uses of the natural gas fields in the area.